 The Future of CGI

-Since movies are using CGI now more than ever, there are still plenty of innovations to be had.
 It might then be expected that those at Lucasfilm and Industrial Light & Magic (ILM) are the ones at the head of this innovation with something they call StageCraft, aka “the Volume,” which is used on the hit Disney+ show The Mandalorian.

-As they did back in the day, Lucasfilm and ILM have created a new groundbreaking way to shoot VFX in-camera (as opposed to in post-production) that unites practical staging with computer generated imagery.
+As they did back in the day, Lucasfilm and ILM have created a new groundbreaking way to shoot VFX in-camera (as opposed to in post-production) that unites practical staging with computer-generated imagery.

 StageCraft combines the powers of several different companies, including Epic Games, whose Unreal Engine has been behind the VFX for other productions over the last few years (and video games, of course).
-The Unreal Engine and its use of computer technology are key part of what makes StageCraft as effective and ingenious as it is.
-You can learn more about how the Unreal Engine is helping CGI VFX reach new heights in the video below.
+The Unreal Engine and its use of computer technology are key parts of what makes StageCraft as effective and ingenious as it is.

 StageCraft is the ultimate response to green and blue screen technology.
-Instead of having a colored sheet to make your imaginary backgrounds (which are placed in post), why not actually project those backgrounds while the actors are performing on the set?
+Instead of having a colored sheet to make your imaginary backgrounds (which are placed in post), why not project those backgrounds while the actors are performing on the set?
 So instead of having actors act in front of green or blue screens, they can act in the (projected) environment they are meant to be in.
 Take a look at how it was used in the video below.

-What is CGI? • The Mandalorian VFX
+What is CGI? • The Mandalorian

 UP NEXT